-After Beyond The Fringe had finished its Broadway run Dudley Moore was invited by the BBC to help put together a new fortnightly comedy and music show to be title "Not Only Dudley Moore, But Also..." with the first show transmitted in the second week of January 1965.
+After Beyond The Fringe had finished its Broadway run Dudley Moore was invited by the BBC to help put together a new fortnightly comedy and music show to be titled "Not Only Dudley Moore, But Also..." with the first show transmitted in the second week of January 1965.
 The guests he chose for the first show included John Lennon who read his own poems, one of which saw Moore, Lennon and Norman Rossington (from A Hard Day's Night) on location in a field.
-Another choice was his Beyond The Fringe partner Peter Cook.
+Another guest choice was his Beyond The Fringe partner Peter Cook.
 The musical director was Peter Knight, while Joe McGrath was the show's producer.

-Almost as soon as the show had finished on BBC2 it was granted a repeat on BBC1 to a wider audience, suggesting that the show was not only a critical hit but also a public hit.
+The title for the second show had changed to accommodate Cook, now seen as a partner in the show.
+Almost as soon as the series had finished on BBC2 it was granted a repeat on BBC1 to a wider audience, suggesting that the show was not only a critical success but also a public one.

-Christie, Mel Torme, T-
+June Christie, Mel Torme and T-

 The next series began in January 1966 with a new producer Dick Clement, co-

-A 1966 Christmas show saw the return of John Lennon in a sketch which saw him as a doorman at a public toilet.
+The 1966 Christmas show saw the return of John Lennon in a sketch which saw him as a doorman at a public toilet.

-Like so many BBC comedies at the time Steptoe and Son, Till Death Us Do Part and The Likely Lads the shows were dropped, only to return a few years' later in colour.
+Like so many BBC comedies at the time, Steptoe and Son, Till Death Us Do Part and The Likely Lads, the shows were dropped, only to return a few years' later in colour.
 So Not Only...But Also returned to BBC2 in colour in February 1970 under the Show Of The Week banner for another series, this time produced by James Gilbert.
 Among the musical guests were Joe Cocker and the Greaseband, Alan Price and Friends, Michael Chapman and Yes.